PlayerR9/MyGoLib/Units/Tray/dynamic_tray.md

 //
 // Returns:
+//   - *DynamicTray: A pointer to the new DynamicTray.
+//
+// Behaviors:
-//   - *DynamicTray: A pointer to the new DynamicTray. func NewDynamicTray[E, T any](tape []E, f func(E) *SimpleTray[T]) *DynamicTray[E, T] {
+//   - If the transition function is nil, it will return nil. func NewDynamicTray[E, T any](tape []E, f func(E) *SimpleTray[T]) *DynamicTray[E, T] {
+	if f == nil {
+		return nil
+	}

 	return &DynamicTray[E, T]{
 		source:     NewSimpleTray(tape),
 		current:    nil,